iszczesniak/cpp/containers/index.md

   - **slow insertion and removal**.

-The vector may have to reallocate the elements when the currently allocated memory for elements is not enough, as when, e.g., we insert an element into a vector.
+The vector may have to reallocate its elements when the currently allocated memory is not enough, when we insert a new element at the end of the vector.
 First, new memory has to be allocated.
-Next, the elements are copied or moved, depending on whether the type of the elements has the move semantics implemented.
+Next, the elements are copied or moved, depending on whether the type of the elements has the move semantics implemented, and then a new element is added (copied or moved).
 Finally, the old memory is released.

 The performance of the vector drops not only when elements are frequently reallocated, but also when elements are frequently inserted